-Adjustments to sulfur-containing molecules have enabled researchers to precisely control the growth of gold nanowires, which are potentially useful in various applications including biosensors and catalysis1.
+Adjustments to sulfur-containing molecules have enabled researchers to precisely control the growth of gold nano wires, which are potentially useful in various applications including biosensors and catalysis.

-Ligand molecules are used to prevent nanostructures from growing too large, or forming unwanted shapes.
-Suzhu Yu of the A*STAR Singapore Institute of Manufacturing Technology and colleagues had previously found that sulfur-containing molecules called thiols, which bind to gold, could be used to grow very thin gold nanowires.
-Now they have investigated how exactly these thiols do their job, and shown that different types of thiols can fine-tune the shape and size of the nanowires.
+Ligand molecules are used to prevent nanostructures from growing too large, or from forming unwanted shapes.
+Suzhu Yu of the A*STAR Singapore Institute of Manufacturing Technology and colleagues had previously found that sulfur-containing molecules called thiols, which bind to gold, could be used to grow very thin gold nano wires.
+Now they have investigated how exactly these thiols do their job, and shown that different types of thiols can fine-tune the shape and size of the nano wires.

 The researchers attached gold particles a few nanometers wide to a wafer of silicon, and then dipped this assembly into a solution containing a gold compound, a thiol ligand, and a reducing agent that generated gold atoms.
-When they used a ligand called 4-mercaptobenzoic acid (4-MBA), the nanoparticles sprouted a forest of gold nanowires that were 6 nanometers across and about 1 micrometer long in 15 minutes (see image).
+When they used a ligand called 4-mercaptobenzoic acid (4-MBA), the nanoparticles sprouted a forest of gold nano wires that were 6 nanometers across and about 1 micrometer long in 15 minutes.